Navadeep2000/FaceRecognition/README.md

 # FaceRecognition
 This Python code helps in tracking human faces and displays it with a rectangular box notifying that it is the face recognised.
+Credits to Murtaza's Workshop - Robotics and AI